sholladay/sky/README.md

 Type: `string` | [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL)<br>
 Example: `'/api/'`

-A base URL for the `input`, which is useful for putting most requests under a given domain or path when using `sky.extend()`, while still allowing certain requests to go elsewhere.
+A base URL for the `input`, which is useful for putting most requests under a given domain or path when using `sky.extend()`, while still allowing requests with absolute URLs to bypass it and go elsewhere.
 Only applied when `input` is a string.

 The `input` (including any `prefix`) is _resolved_ against the base URL to determine the final request URL.
 See the [URL resolution guide](https://developer.mozilla.org/en-US/docs/Web/API/URL_API/Resolving_relative_references) and [parsing algorithm](https://url.spec.whatwg.org/#concept-basic-url-parser) for details.